timescale/docs/promscale/downsampling/recording.md

 rules similar to Prometheus rules configuration.

 ## Set recording rules
-Promscale recording rules are built on top of Prometheus recording rules capabilities.
-Recording rules are written in a `YAML` file and specified in the Promscale configuration file.
+Promscale recording rules are built on top of Prometheus recording rules capabilities.The recording rules are written in a `YAML` file and specified in the Promscale configuration file.
 The recording rules are used for computationally expensive expressions and save their result as a new set of time series data.
 These help in visualization of data over a long period of time.